bce-toolkit/historical-bcepy/README.md

 {-Xa+3*Xb}Cu+{8*Xb}HNO3={-Xa+3*Xb}Cu(NO3)2+{-2*Xa+2*Xb}NO+{4*Xa}NO2+{4*Xb}H2O
 ```

 In this example, 'Xa' and 'Xb' are variables.
-You can do subsitution by assigning values to them.
+You can do substitution by assigning values to them.

 ### Hydrates